 I told him that the village knows he’s a man, and his face relaxed.

-The dancing, drinking, bouzouki music and smashing bottles kept on, and outside the building some men fired shotguns at a sky of exploding stars.
+The dancing, drinking, bouzouki music, and smashing bottles continued.
+Outside the building, some men fired shotguns at a sky of exploding stars.
 I knew the party would last until dawn.
-Costas looked drunk, and he was huddled with his friends.
+Costas teetered drunk and huddled with his friends.
 Evi and I had kept up a silent exchange of glances, and now I stared at her until her eyes rose to meet mine.
 As I held her gaze, I beckoned with my eyes, then stood and walked toward the entrance.
-When I got outside, I decided we couldn’t be seen walking together, so I hurried back to her house alone.
-Inside, I sat in the dark kitchen, waiting, with my heart racing in anticipation.
+Outside, I decided we couldn’t be seen walking together, so I hurried back to her house alone.
+I sat in the dark kitchen, waiting, with my heart racing in anticipation.
 I willed her to appear and when she didn’t, I imagined problems.
 Did Costas delay her?
 Did she expect me to wait for her?
-Was she afraid she’d be missed?
-As the clock in the kitchen ticked off the minutes, I despaired.
+Was she afraid that she’d be missed?
+As the clock ticked off the minutes, I despaired.
 She had second thoughts?
-No… Yet, she wasn’t there.
+No. Yet, she wasn’t there.
 The darkness of the room conspired with the alcohol and my depression.
-I needed to sleep.
+I needed sleep.
 I held out hope.
 She’d wake me.
 I’d be warm, she’d smell of night air, hushing me as she crawled under the linen.
 I fantasized until I fell asleep.